ymatsunaga/mdtoolbox-doc/getting_started.rst

 Data structures for coordinate and trajectory
 ---------------------------------------------

-MDToolbox assumes a simple vector/array structure for coordinate/trajectory.
+MDToolbox assumes a simple vector/array form for coordinate/trajectory.

-Coordinate variable is a row vector whose columns are the XYZ (Cartesian) coordinates of atoms in order
+Coordinate variable is a row vector whose elements are the XYZ (Cartesian) coordinates of atoms in order
 ``[x(1) y(1) z(1) x(2) y(2) z(2) ... x(natom) y(natom) z(natom)]``.